Dr. Nick Touran, Ph.D., P.E.,

 63 - occupational limit was 100 mrem/day back then.

 Mice were dosed to see dose response.
 Wonder how that worked out.

 66 - The Bulletin of Atomic

-68 - AEC thought ANL under Zinn should do reactors and ORNL should do separations, isotopes, and
+thought ANL under Zinn should do reactors and ORNL should do separations,

-considered thorium slurry PWRs.
+penetrations.
+Also considered thorium slurry PWRs.
 Nice.
-Here’s the citation,
+Here’s the

 Chapter 4: Research Reactors: ORNL’s Scientific Centerpiece

 76 - W considered ORNLs long-term goal to be the development of fluid fuel

 78 - State of lab speech about how reactors are the only way the lab will

 survive.
 Labs must do horizontal reactor work.
 Leave vertical development